-In February 2018, the FASB amended the Financial Instruments Topic of the Accounting Standards Codification.
-The amendments clarify certain aspects of the guidance issued in ASU 2016-01.
-The amendments are effective for the same dates as those described in ASU 2016-01.
-All entities may early adopt these amendments for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years, as long as they have adopted ASU 2016-01.
+In June 2018, the FASB amended the Compensation-Stock Compensation Topic of the Accounting Standards Codification.
+The amendments expand the scope of Topic 718 to include share-based payment transactions for acquiring goods and services from nonemployees.
+The amendments are effective for fiscal years beginning after December 15, 2019, and interim periods within fiscal years beginning after December 15, 2020.
+Early adoption is permitted, but no earlier than an entity's adoption date of Topic 606.
 The Company does not expect these amendments to have a material effect on its financial statements.